-Risk Risk C ategory Did Description Status No. Cost Sched.
-Risk Description Status 331 Х Х Delays to project because the system (or portions of the system) cannot be energized without impedance bonds.
+Risk Risk C Category D' I D · · · · GL A No. Cost Sched.
+Risk Description Status 331 X X Delays to project because the system (or portions of the system) cannot be energized without impedance bonds.
 BBII is implementing mitigation measures to deter theft of the impedance bonds while a longer term solution is investigated.
-010 Х Potential for Stadler's sub-suppliers to fall behind schedule or delays in the parts supply chain to result in late completion of vehicles.
+010 X Potential for Stadler's sub-suppliers to fall behind schedule or delays in the parts supply chain to result in late completion of vehicles.
 Interior panel supplier WCI failed to deliver the parts as promised.
 Stadler is changing suppliers.
 This will impact the schedule for trains 7 through 19.
-150 Х Х OCS construction productivity continues to fall below what's required to meet the scheduled completion of October 2023.
+150 X X OCS construction productivity continues to fall below what's required to meet the scheduled completion of October 2023.
 The following are contributing causes: 1.
 Inefficiencies due to lack of proper work planning.
 2. Lack of resources (labor and equipment).
 3. Insufficient TASI support resources and track access.
 Additional resources and equipment from the contractor, which has already been implemented.
 Use of weekend shutdowns and an agreement on TASI resource number has been implemented as well.
 Bringing in a subcontractor to supplement resources.
 Contractor inefficiencies can be addressed through better planning, which the contractors are currently addressing.
-344 Х Х Short-Circuit test failure at TPS-1.
+355 X X Traction power equipment is showing signs of rust and corrosion, notably at TPS-1 and PS-2.
+Both have rust on the GIS equipment.
+PS-2 will be replaced.
+Awaiting details from Balfour.
+344 X X Short-Circuit test failure at TPS-1.
 Progressive punch list resolution of items identified at TPS-2 that caused short circuit test failures; Implement configuration control process.
-Receive timely (daily) working as- build drawing updates from field forces so that accurate drawings are being used and referenced each day.
-317 Х Х JPB may not make timely acquisition of resources to staff rail activation plan with key personnel.
-A revised Rail Activation Plan has been prepared and is under management review.
-A decision has been made to award the OCS maintenance work to TASI and hiring of qualified personnel is underway.
-Top six Top six (5) risks as listed on the September 15, 2023 Risk Register
+Receive timely (daily) working asbuild drawing updates from field forces so that accurate drawings are being used and referenced each day.
+354 X X Improper installation and commissioning of breakers in control buildings may result in SF6 gas leaks at some TPF locations.
+Switch gear at PS-2 will be replaced.
+Balfour has done assessment and will begin the work next month through January.

+Top six (5) risks as listed on the September 15, 2023 Risk Register with new risks from November 21, Risk Management Committee meeting